So far our Pokedex app only has a single page.

 A NavLink is marked with the specified CSS class/style when its route is active.

-Current URL: /cars?filter=Tesla
+Current URL: /cars?filter=Porsche

 Returns the location object representing the current URL.